 In a less appealing location in the city, there is the Jumeirah Creekside Hotel, Jumeirah Emirates Towers, and Jumeirah Living World Trade Centre Residence.
 Interestingly Jumeirah Creekside Hotel, Jumeirah Emirates Towers ARE linked to Madinat Jumeirah, so provide the cheapest way to access the facilities of this complex if you don’t mind the minibus ride.

 But the best Jumeirah hotels are probably in Dubai and the Madinat Jumeirah.
-Remember to book Jumeirah hotels with our luxury travel concierge for exclusive free benefits and a better deal.

 Best Time To Visit